By Paula Parker

 The Racha Resort is a luxurious 5 Star boutique resort, featuring elegantly designed villas.

-The villas are spacious with views overlooking one of Thailand's most spectacular bays, an ideal destination for honeymooners or a relaxing romantic island getaway.
+The villas are spacious with views overlooking one the islands most spectacular bays, an ideal destination for honeymooners or a relaxing romantic island getaway.

 Activities include a gym, tennis courts and non motorized water sports.
 Read more